PARTHMANJREKAR/Keira-An-Agentic-Ai-V1.0.0-/README.md

 Latitude and Longitude: Provides geographical coordinates for your location.

-Google and YouTube Search: Performs quick searches and fetches results from Google or YouTube.
+Google Search: Performs quick searches and fetches results from Google or YouTube.

 Weather Updates: Delivers the latest weather information.